cloudfoundry/summit-training-classes/basics/site/content/labs/buildpacks.md

 title: Buildpacks
 ---

-In this exercise, you will explore buildpack basics.
+In this exercise, we will examine a running app to understand what a buildpack provides.

 ## System Buildpacks